avbpodcast/timeseed.io/Lockit/readme.md

 # LockIt v2

+##  What LockIt is (and is not)
+LockIt is designed for client-side text encryption using strong passwords or passkeys alongside the main Timeseed v2 system (timeseed.io).
+It uses the passkeys for long term or daily keys, derived from the timeseed in order to encrypt/decrypt info.

+Lockit is NOT a messaging app, messaging network, a key escrow system, password manager or anonymity network.
+Timeseed itself is NOT a messaging app, messaging network, a key escrow system, password manager or anonymity network.

 **LockIt v2** is a lightweight, client-side encryption companion tool for **Timeseed v2**.
 It is designed primarily for **Android browsers**, but also works on desktop platforms.